BUSINESS ADMINISTRATION COURSES (BUAD)

 435 Marketing Management (3 credits)

 Study of the marketing management activities of planning, organizing, implementing and controlling the marketing mix with emphasis on small and mid-sized businesses through an entrepreneurial project.
 Prerequisite: Senior standing majors with BUAD 231.
+Junior or senior business major, or permission of instructor.

 444 Business Law II (3 credits)